 Use Heat Even Less

 Indoor heating is going to suck a lot of the moisture from your hair.
 Don't help it along by using flat irons, blow dryers, or curling irons.
-Winter is an ideal season to practice setting techniques like wet sets (completely dry before you head out the door), pin curls and wraps, none of which require heat to style your hair.
-You can also wear buns, ponytails, braids, and twists—all great hairstyles that don't require heat.
+Winter is an ideal season to practice setting techniques like wet sets (completely dry before you head out the door), bantu knots, cornrows, box braids, and 2-stand flat twists, none of which require heat to style your hair.

 Rethink Protective Styling

 While wearing protective styles is always a good idea for keeping hair ends up and out of the way, they work well in winter for protecting your hair from weather damage.
-Snow, sleet, and heat won't be able to damage your hair as much when you keep it styled in buns, topknots, braids, twists and French rolls.
+Snow, sleet, and heat won't be able to damage your hair as much when you keep it styled in looks like goddess locs, micro box braids, straight-backs, and faux locs.